GPT-5.2 ProBatch 2

 “Exclusion is a tremendously good thing”

-That’s a statement of preference for ✂ ∘ ≡ over “collect supportive evidence.”
+That’s a statement of preference for ✂ ∘ ≡ over “collect supportive .”

 “Choice of experimental object remains one of the most important things”